gauravfodekar/NodeJSNotes/README.md

 These are some of the common operations you can perform on arrays in JavaScript.
 Arrays are essential for working with collections of data and are used extensively in JavaScript programming.

-10.	# what is difference between find and filter ?
+10.#what is difference between find and filter ?
 Answer: In JavaScript, both `find()` and `filter()` are array methods used to work with arrays and perform operations on their elements.
 However, they serve different purposes and have different behaviors:

 1. **`find()` Method:**